Zorz42/C-Complex-Numbers/README.md

 # C++ Complex Numbers
-simple experimentation and implementation with complex numbers
+Simple experimentation and implementation with complex numbers in C++.